-5.1.3 Replacing the Glass Gasket and/or the Glass
+5.1.4 Replacing the Glass Gasket and/or the Glass

 It is a good idea to replace the glass gasket when the door gasket is replaced.
 The gasket is flat, adhesive-backed, woven fibreglass.
-Remove the glass retaining screws and clips.
-Lift out the glass and pull off the old gasket.
+Remove the glass retaining screws (A) then glass retainer frames (B) and (C) that holds the glass (D) to the door frame (E).
+Lift out the glass (D) and pull off the old gasket.
 This is a good time to clean the glass thoroughly.